HR Management for Non-HR Managers

 Working for this certificate will help you:

 - Gain confidence in your leadership skills

 - Encourage your team to be more productive

 - Find success and advance toward your career goals

 Your instructors are experts in management and leadership who will share their knowledge, experiences, and best practices face to face.
 Learn and share insights with other students to really make the most of the seminars.

 You’ll take three, 2-day core classes covering the most important supervisory skills (Learning to Lead; Orientation, Time Management, and Delegation; Employee Evaluation and Performance Management), plus six more days of electives in 1- or 2-day format that enhances specific skills you want to build on.

 Each 2-day seminar earns you 1.3 Continuing Education Units (CEUs); each 1-day seminar earns you 0.65 CEUs.
 A total of 7.8 CEUs is required to earn your certificate.
 You can take up to five years to complete the program.

 Not interested in taking the whole certificate?
 You can also take classes individually.

-Rick Schemm has over 30 years of experience in the field of Human Resources and is currently the Human Resource Manager for Alliance Bank in Mondovi.
-He worked for 23 years at Royal Credit Union and managed both the HR and the Training Departments there.
-Rick holds a Master’s Degree in Management and Organizational Psychology from the UW-Milwaukee, a Bachelor’s Degree in Management from the UW-Eau Claire, and a Senior Professional in Human Resources certification from the Human Resource Certification Institute.
+Rick Schemm has over 30 years of experience in the field of Human Resources.
+He was the Vice President of Employee Services for 23 years at Royal Credit Union and managed both their HR and Training Departments.
+He has also worked as an HR Consultant, providing advice and services to small and medium-sized organizations.
+Most recently, he spent a two-year assignment at an area financial institution to create an HR function and develop effective employment practices.
+He holds a Master’s Degree in Management and Organizational Psychology from the UW-Milwaukee, a Bachelor’s Degree in Management from the UW-Eau Claire, and a Senior Professional in Human Resources certification from the Human Resource Certification Institute.